Time to consider P2P as a sensibly considered option

 When I was looking for a summary of what investors should be looking for in an investment vehicle, the three PS above seemed an appropriate shorthand to apply when searching for the right path to take.

 As a P2P platform, Kuflink has managed to tick each box for its investors.
 Kuflink’s philosophy is based on a prudent approach to investment by ensuring that all of its investment opportunities are properly assessed and secured against property* which has been properly valued.
-In 4 years, (although there are no guarantees) not one investment has lost any part of our investors’ money*.
+In 4 years, (although there are no guarantees) we have maintained our commitment to protecting investors’ capital*.

 Our whole ethos is based around a team which is justifiably proud of its professionalism and deep knowledge of the property market.
 Our systems are designed to make investment on our platform as simple to navigate as possible and our online tools provide investors with all the information they need to make positive decisions over their future investment.